2020 Minorities Fellowship Programme - Call for Applications

 4. The candidates must have a good working knowledge of the language in which the programme is imparted.

 5. The candidate should be proposed and his/her candidacy supported by his/her organization and/or community.
 It is desirable that the sponsoring organization has a firm constituency or membership, is representative, undertakes work on minority issues and is composed of persons belonging to minorities.

 6. The overall goal of the Minorities Fellowship Programme is to offer persons belonging to minorities the opportunity to gain knowledge and skills in the field of international human rights in order to assist their organizations and communities in protecting and promoting human and minority rights.
 Therefore, it is important that the candidate proposed and nominated by a minority organization or community be someone who will return to his or her NGO to work in this field.

 The selection of fellows reflects a gender and regional balance.
-The general human rights situation in the respective regions/countries is also taken into consideration as is the situation of the minority community to which the applicant belongs to.
+The general human rights situation in the respective regions/countries is also taken into consideration, as is the situation of the minority community to which the applicant belongs.

 In view of the large number of applications, we regret to inform that only successful candidates will be contacted.

 Fellowship application forms can be downloaded from the following link: